rubenwardy/minetest_modding_book/_en/players/privileges.md

 ## When to use Privileges

-A privilege should give a player **the ability to do something**.
+A privilege should give a player the ability to do something.
-Privileges are **not for indicating class or status**.
+Privileges are **not** for indicating class or status.

-The main admin of a server (the name set by the `name` setting in the minetest.conf file) is automatically given all available privileges.

 **Good Privileges:**